osinenkop/regelum-calf/README.md

 # Overview

-This is the code associated with the paper "A guaranteed method for goal-reaching to enhance reinforcement learning agents".
+This is the code associated with the paper "Critic Monotone Envelope for Assisting Reinforcement Learning Agents".

 ## Installation